thurstonemerson/memory-game/README.md

     - Description: Creates a new User. user_name provided must be unique.
 Will raise a ConflictException if a User with that user_name already exists.

+ - **get_user_rankings**
+    - Path: 'user/ranking'
+    - Method: GET
+    - Parameters: None
+    - Returns: UserForms
+    - Description: Rank all players that have played at least one game by their winning percentage and return.

  - **new_game**
     - Path: 'game'
     - Method: POST